Australia Gross Domestic Product: Real

 1960 - 2019 | Yearly | USD | World Bank

 AU: GDP: 2010 Price: USD: GNI per Capita data was reported at 50,001.188 USD in 2010.
-AU: GDP: 2010 Price: USD: GNI per Capita data is updated yearly, averaging 50,001.188 USD from Jun 2010 to 2010, with 1 observations.
+AU: GDP: 2010 Price: USD: GNI per Capita data is updated yearly, averaging 50,001.188 USD from Jun 2010 (Median) to 2010, with 1 observations.
 The data reached an all-time high of 50,001.188 USD in 2010 and a record low of 50,001.188 USD in 2010.
 AU: GDP: 2010 Price: USD: GNI per Capita data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 GNI per capita is gross national income divided by midyear population.
 GNI (formerly GNP) is the sum of value added by all resident producers plus any product taxes (less subsidies) not included in the valuation of output plus net receipts of primary income (compensation of employees and property income) from abroad.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Weighted Average;

 Last Frequency Range